DeXtreme/Tennis/README.md

   "booking_id" : <booking_id>
 }
 ```
-A successful cancellation generates a broadcast message with the following json format and sends notifications to admins and users
+A successful cancellation generates a broadcast message with the following json format and sends notifications to admins and users.
+Notifications are displayed in the console
 ```json
 {
   "cancelled" : {